badisso22/HACKATHON/README.md

 > **Hackathon Achievement**: 🥈 **2nd Place Winner**

 Mura was built during my **first hackathon** experience.
-I was proud to lead a team of motivated developers, handling the majority of the work including:
+I was proud to lead a team of "motivated" developers, handling the majority of the work including:

 - System architecture
 - Backend logic